Inflectra/rapise-documentation/docs/Guide/Frameworks/frameworks.md

 # Testing Frameworks

 !!! info
     In different parts of the documentation and in knowledge base articles we use term **Framework mode** to refer to this kind of framework with built-in support for modules, test cases and test sets.
+Requires Rapise 8.0+

 A testing framework is a collection of guidelines, libraries, and tools that provide a standard way of organizing and executing tests.